hazelcast/hazelcast/README.md

       .setProperty("service-name", "MY-SERVICE-NAME");
 ```

-There are 4 properties to configure the plugin, all of them are optional.
+Here are the properties to configure the plugin, all of them are optional.
  * `namespace`: Kubernetes Namespace where Hazelcast is running; if not specified, the value is taken from the environment variables `KUBERNETES_NAMESPACE` or `OPENSHIFT_BUILD_NAMESPACE`
  * `service-name`: service name used to scan only PODs connected to the given service; if not specified, then all PODs in the namespace are checked
  * `service-label-name`, `service-label-value`: service label and value used to tag services that should form the Hazelcast cluster together